metabarcoding/obitools4-doc/content/docs/commands/basics/obicount/_index.md

 symbols,4391530
 ```

-The output is in CSV format and can advantageously transform to Markdown for a prettier output using the [`csvtomd`](https://github.com/brentp/csvtomd) command.
+The output is in CSV format and can be transformed into Markdown for a prettier output using the [`csvtomd`](https://github.com/brentp/csvtomd) command.

 ```bash
 obicount my_sequence_file.fasta | csvtomd